jallen2281/GreenBeanify/README.md

 - /laundry/dryerCriticalResponseEnabled
 - /laundry/delayTimeRemainingInMinutes

+- /laundry/ provides an index of all the above and their last updated values

 Subscribes to selected set of events and sends callbacks to given URL with JSON in the POST body with details on what has changed.